-This book is a case-study collection examining the influences and functions of British Columbia’s borders in the 21st century.
+This book is a case-study collection examining the influences and functions of British Columbia’s (BC) borders in the 21st century.

 The chapters in this book were originally published as a special issue of the Journal of Borderlands Studies.